-FMCSA has taken reasonable steps to confirm the accuracy of PII in the National Registry system.
-This is accomplished by having a screen displayed for the ME to verify and confirm the accuracy of the information entered into National Registry before it is officially submitted.
-MEs are also allowed and encouraged to have all drivers review the information that is collected from them for reporting to the National Registry via the MCSA-5850, prior to data entry and submission to the National Registry system.
+MEs are allowed and encouraged to have all drivers review the information that is collected from them for reporting to FMCSA via the CMV Driver Medical Examination Results Form, MCSA-5850, prior to data entry and submission to the National Registry system.
 This review reduces data entry errors that are transmitted to the National Registry and subsequently to the States, potentially hindering delivery of the MEC information to the intended CDLIS driver record.
-FMCSA also verifies the ME's medical license with the appropriate State medical board to ensure accuracy.